Gwynbl31dd/robotframework-docker/README.md

 This image is based on [ppodgorsek/robot-framework](https://github.com/ppodgorsek/docker-robot-framework/)

+You can get the lastest image from [Docker Hub](https://hub.docker.com/r/gwynbl31dd/robot-framework)

 ## Usage

 The container will take the script in from a folder and push the results to another